keefedevin/categorizeus.naive.app/docs/index.md

 #### Configuration

 Edit categorizeus.naive/src/main/resources/categorizeus.properties and configure the database connection metadata and a directory to store static files, FILE_BASE, which will be used for uploads.
 Please use an absolute path.
+This directory should not be within the maven project, as a large number of files will cause issues with maven builds (copying GB of files each build).

 In categorizeus.naive.app/src/main/resources/categorizeus.naive.properties configure this to be the absolute path of the html/javascript/css files for the UI, this is STATIC_DIR and should be <project base>/categorizeus.naive.app/src/main/resources/static

+Also, FILE_BASE must be copied from categorizeus.properties into categorizeus.naive.properties - this will be addressed in a future commit.
+Note that two separate static file context paths are configured in the jetty server.

 ### Run the Code